Grains

 Not Recommended

-Cooked rice is a perishable food and should not be stored at room temperature for extended periods due to the risk of bacterial growth.
+Cooked rice should not be stored at room temperature for more than 2 hours (1 hour if the temperature is above 90°F/32°C) due to the risk of bacterial growth.

 Refrigerator